juggernautjp/hugo-docs-ja/content/ja/templates/views.md

 categories:
 - templates
 date: "2017-02-01"
 description: Hugo can render alternative views of your content, which is especially useful in list and summary views.
-draft: true
+draft: false
 keywords:
 - views
 lastmod: "2017-02-01"